The Biblical Case for AND Against Penal Substitutionary Atonement (PSA) – Series Intro

 • Article(s) on the Early Church fathers’ views of Jesus’s work on the cross.
 The PSA school says that PSA was taught from the beginning, but the anti-PSA crowd says it was created by Calvin during the Reformation.
 I’ve been reading the original sources — the early church fathers themselves — and making notes as I read.
 I’ll report what I find.

-• Other verses?
-If you can think of a verse/passage that strongly argues against PSA that isn’t on this list, please say something in the comments.
+Other verses?
+If you can think of a verse/passage that strongly supports PSA that hasn’t been covered in the series, or isn’t on the list to cover, please say something in the comments.

 I’ll update this article with links as I publish each article in the series.